alpersonalwebsite/ants/diary.md

     * `preservation` of colony1, colony2 and colony3
     * `diapause` (no listed colonies)
     * `clean` of colony1, colony2 and colony3 (just for major cleaning)
-    * `event` (for non covered keys.
+    * `event` (for non-covered keys.
 For example when PG&E put the electricity down for 8hs)
-    * `organize` (for work related to this repository; example if I add a file, if I restructure, etc)
+    * `organize` (for work related to this repository; for example if I add a file, if I restructure, etc)

 If a colony or colonies have been moved:
   * git `move` of `Myrmecocystus Kennedyi` (84)'